jay-joshy/allergyguide/content/tools/oit_calculator.md

   dailyAmount: Decimal; // g or ml depending on context
   dailyAmountUnit: Unit;
-  mixFoodAmount?: Decimal; // g or ml of food used in the mix (if DILUTE) mixWaterAmount?: Decimal; // total volume of water to add to create diltuion (if DILUTE) servings?: Decimal; // mixWaterAmount / dailyAmount IF solid; for liquids, (mixWaterAmount + mixFoodAmount) / dailyAmount }
+  mixFoodAmount?: Decimal; // g or ml of food used in the mix (if DILUTE) mixWaterAmount?: Decimal; // total volume of water to add to create dilution (if DILUTE) servings?: Decimal; // mixWaterAmount / dailyAmount IF solid; for liquids, (mixWaterAmount + mixFoodAmount) / dailyAmount }